John Found Dip. Chem., C. Chem., MRACI, MAICD

 What’s Good and What’s Bad

 Advertising would have you believe that the health effects of preservatives vary widely and are generally undesirable.
-Social media would have you believe that your life is at risk by using some products.
+Social media would have you believe that your life is at risk by using products with notorious preservatives.
 Neither of these positions are technically correct and unfortunately internet based false information is widespread especially for personal care ingredients.
 There has been a general move away from good preservative systems such as mixed hydroxybenzoates largely because of misinformation.

 The modern trend is to utilise preservative systems that are used in food products, remembering the many orders of magnitude of safety that it implies.
 Ingredients generally accepted as being “good” include: